Lebanon:Operations of the Islamic Resistance on Wednesday, J...

 Allah Almighty is Truthful

-- And in retaliation for the repeated “Israeli” aggression on the village of Borgholiyeh, the Islamic Resistance fighters launched an aerial operation with a squadron of offensive drones targeting positions and deployments of “Israeli” troops in the “Metula” settlement, scoring confirmed hits.

-- and in retaliation for the “Israeli” aggression on the villages of Yaroun and Khiyam, the Islamic Resistance fighters shelled the headquarters of the 769th Eastern Brigade, part of the 91st Division in the “Kiryat Shmona” Barracks with dozens of Katyusha rockets and artillery shells.
+- and in retaliation for the enemy's attacks on the steadfast southern villages and the safe homes, particularly targeting the buildings in Khiam and Kfarchouba, the Islamic Resistance fighters targeted buildings used by “Israeli” soldiers at “Metula” Settlement with appropriate weapons, scoring direct hits that led to casualties and the eruption of fire.

-- The Islamic Resistance fighters targeted at 3:30 p.m. the espionage equipment at the “Metula” Site with the appropriate weapons, scoring direct hits and destroying the equipment.
+- the Islamic Resistance fighters targeted at 16:30 p.m. the espionage devices in the vicinity of Birket Risha Site with appropriate weapons, scoring direct hits that led to its destruction.

-- The Islamic Resistance fighters targeted at 4:00 p.m. the Jal Al-Allam Site with artillery shells, scoring direct hits.

-- The Islamic Resistance fighters targeted a position of “Israeli” troops in the Al-Baghdadi Site using an offensive drone, scoring direct hits.

-- And after monitoring “Israeli” forces at the Al-Raheb site, the Islamic Resistance fighters observed a group of soldiers moving inside the site; they promptly targeted them with artillery shells, resulting in confirmed casualties among the troops.

-- The Islamic Resistance fighters targeted at 8:54 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 9:15 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 19:30 p.m.
+“Al-Assi” Site with rockets, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 9:07 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.
+- the Islamic Resistance fighters targeted at 19:45 p.m.
+Zibdeen Site in the occupied Lebanese Shebaa Farms with artillery shells, scoring in a direct hit.

+- and in retaliation for the enemy’s attacks on the steadfast southern villages and the safe homes, particularly in Aita Al-Shaab, the Islamic Resistance fighters targeted a building used by “Israeli” enemy soldiers in “Even Menachem” settlement with appropriate weapons, scoring a direct hit.

+- and in retaliation for the enemy’s attacks on the steadfast southern villages and the safe homes, particularly in Bint Jbeil, the Islamic Resistance fighters targeted a building used by “Israeli” soldiers in “Avivim” settlement with appropriate weapons, scoring a direct hit.

 Comments